-- A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenants; - A copy of a residential tenancy agreement which was signed by the parties on August 02, 2014 indicating a monthly rent of \$800.00. - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was dated August 15, 2014 given to the tenants by posting it to their door on the same day stating the total amount of unpaid arrears of rent due as of August 01, 2014 as \$800.00.
-The landlord claims the tenant has not paid the amount owed by the deemed date of issuance of the Notice to End: August 09, 2014.
+- A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenants: - A copy of a residential tenancy agreement which was signed by the parties on September 20, 2014 indicating a monthly rent of \$1300.00. - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was dated December 07, 2014 given to the tenant by posting it to their door stating the total amount of unpaid arrears of rent due as \$1300.00 and that the tenant has not fully paid this amount.
+The landlord provided evidence that the tenant paid \$500.00 on December 21, 2014 for which the landlord also provided a receipt in which it states that it was accepted for 'Use and Occupancy Only'.